apache/airflow/dev/README_RELEASE_AIRFLOW.md

 ## Manually prepare production Docker Image

+Note that this scripts prepares multi-platform image, so you need to fulfill prerequisites as described above in the preparation of RC images.

 ```shell script
 ./dev/prepare_prod_docker_images.sh ${VERSION}
 ```

-If you release 'official' (non-rc) version you will be asked if you want to tag the images as latest - if you are releasing the latest stable branch, you should answer y and tags will be created and pushed.
+Note!
+When you release the 'final' (non-rc) version you will be asked if you want to tag the images as latest - if you are releasing the latest stable branch, you should answer y and tags will be created and pushed.
 If you are releasing a patch release from an older branch, you should answer n and creating tags will